 When making a claim of injury from a car accident, you are entitled to compensation for ALL the harms and losses suffered as a result of the car collision.
 These harms and losses include the harms and losses that you will suffer int he future.
 Knowing the long term symptoms and effects of your injury will help you understand the basis for the money damage claimed by your lawyer.

-Good car crash lawyers know how to fully evaluate your past, present, and future injuries and symptoms.
+A good St Louis car accident lawyer know how to fully evaluate your past, present, and future injuries and symptoms.
 The good attorneys for a car accident will communicate with you and your doctors to make sure your injuries are fully evaluated for the benefit of your health and also to maximize the value of your claim by fully explaining the extent of your injuries and making sure those claims are supported by the medical evidence.

 There is more to a car accident claim than just medical bills, for a free meeting with a lawyer about your car accident case call us at (314) 863-0500 or contact us online to set up a meeting.